-Since our mantle is currently home to speakers and other non-pretty things, I decided that I needed another place to celebrate the seasons and holidays.
+Since our mantel is currently home to speakers and other non-pretty things, I decided I needed another place to celebrate the seasons and holidays.

-DIY Crown Moulding Shelves
+DIY Cafe Shelves with Crown Moulding and Brackets

-- Stain Grade Plywood Panels from local home improvement store
+- stain-grade plywood panels from local home improvement store

 - Corner Clamps